BenLubar/tobytas/README.md

 - Install Undertale (via Steam, Itch.io, etc.)
 - Install Deltarune (see [this Reddit thread](https://www.reddit.com/r/Deltarune/comments/9wizh3/deltarune_running_on_linux_natively/) for information about how to run it natively on Linux)
+- Add `blank-splash.png` to Deltarune as `splash.png`.
+This is required to make libTAS start both games at the same time.
+Otherwise, Undertale will start approximately 180 frames after Deltarune because libTAS interprets the splash screen (which takes almost no time at all outside of libTAS) as a 6 second delay on Undertale and a single lag frame on Deltarune.
 - This TAS requires [a modification to libTAS](https://github.com/BenLubar-PR/libTAS/tree/undertale-tas) in order to run both games simultaneously on the same machine.
 - Since it's hard to install libTAS for multiple architectures at the same time, copy Deltarune's `runner` program (64 bit) over Undertale's (32 bit).
 - Rename `undertale/runner` to `undertale/undertale-runner` and `deltarune/runner` to `deltarune/deltarune-runner`.
 This is required to prevent libTAS from loading save states from the wrong game and also for a later part of the TAS.